WAAF Boston, 107.3, helped create my love of hair metal, grunge, and alternative rock

 Real Rock: The early years and the death of good music

 The early years of the Real Rock Era is really more like the early year or two.
-Bands like Weezer, Cake, Bush, Our Lady Peace, Sponge, The Nixons, and Live were great following the 90s bands directly above.
+Bands like Weezer, Cake, Bush, Our Lady Peace, Sponge, The Nixons, and Live (Throwing Copper) were great following the 90s bands directly above.
 Though not the best album released by the aforementioned bands, Wax Ecstatic by Detroit’s Sponge showed a depth instrumentation not found in 80s hair metal and most of 90s grunge.

 Unfortunately, music died.
 Limp Bizkit, Linkin Park, Staind, and Korn hit hard on WAAF.
 I checked out.

 The beginning of this era (mid 2000s) still kept me at bay.
 System of a Down and Nickelback are just unlistenable.
 The station felt like a new girlfriend who spent every hour of every day checking out photos of your last two girlfriends, Ms. Hair Metal and Ms. Grunge/Alternative, and talking about how they suck and how she is better in every way, only to have every friend and family member tell you that she is TOTALLY not right for you.

 107.3 WAAF: Boston’s Rock Station, and the death of WBCN

 2009 marked a major shift in Boston rock radio with the end of 104.1 WBCN.
 The death of WBCN, WAAF’s largest competitor, allowed WAAF to own rock (classic, hard rock, heavy metal, grunge, alternative, hair metal, glam, nu metal, hardcore, etc.) across Massachusetts and parts of New England.